Individual & Node-Locked Licenses

 Install the Trial version OVER the current installation using the same name and installing to the same location as the current installation.
 This updates ExtendSim without affecting the license file.
 When you restart ExtendSim, you will be running 10.1.0.

 Note: If you subsequently launch ExtendSim and get a message that the license has not been activated, it means that you have not installed over the current installation but in fact have two installations of ExtendSim.
 Uninstall the update and reinstall it so that it replaces the files at the current location.

-If you are using ExtendSim Student or Analysis RunTime released prior to 10.0.4, contact Imagine That Inc. to obtain the newer release.
+If you are using ExtendSim Student or Analysis RunTime released prior to 10.0.4, contact the ExtendSim Team to obtain the newer release.

 This free update of ExtendSim 10 not only optimizes the stability and quality of ExtendSim, but adds a couple of new features.

 - The renewal date for your license’s Maintenance and Support Plan (MSP) is shown on the ExtendSim startup screen (Help > About ExtendSim).
 Prior to the renewal date, the application will occasionally present a reminder message upon launch.

 - MSP can be renewed in the ExtendSim Store or by contacting the ExtendSim Team or local ExtendSim Distributor.

 - After renewing the MSP, your license file (extendsim.lic) will need to be updated by reactivating ExtendSim.
 After we notify you that the change has been made to the License Management System and the license has been updated, you will need to reactivate your license.
 See the document titled Reactivating • Individual & Node-Locked Licenses for more details.